 3. Mount Tamalpais

 Mount Tamalpais is a gorgeous hiking destination just an hour outside of the city.
 Cruise across the Golden Gate Bridge and you’ll find dozens of beautiful spots in Marin, but Mt.
-Tamalpais really takes the cake for its panoramic views, grassy meadows, and magical forests.
-See more photos here.
+Tamalpais really takes the cake for its panoramic views, grassy meadows, magical forests, and Instagrammable beauty.

 5. Twin Peaks

 These 2 adjacent peaks in the City stand 922 feet tall, making them second only to Mt.
 Davidson.
 The park itself is 64 acres, and you can see breathtaking panoramic views of the Bay by hiking the 0.7-mile trail network to the top.
 You can also observe plenty of animal and plant diversity during your journey.

 📍 501 Twin Peaks Blvd, San Francisco, CA 94114

 This romantic spot provides gorgeous views of the Golden Gate Bridge and the Marin Headlands’ lovely landscape.
 Keep an eye out for porpoises playing in the water, or otherwise spot the dogs of San Francisco running around the beach!